 1) Go to Chesapeake Arena and See the Oklahoma City Thunder

-If you are a basketball fan like we are, you have to go and see the Oklahoma City Thunder if they are playing.
+If you are a basketball fan like we are, you have to go and see the Oklahoma City Thunder if they are playing at the Chesapeake Energy Arena.
 It was absolutely one of the best things to do in OKC with kids.
 The arena has the feel of college arena where the crowd is so into the game.

 As you head into the arena there are games to play and music to enjoy.
 Inside the concourse, there is some great food options (which I was very happy about since most arena food stinks) a special area just for kids where they can play basketball, hang out with the mascot and just have fun.

 We grab our tickets for the Thunder from TickPick.
 They are by far my husband’s favorite ticket reseller as they charge no service fees.
 Check ticket prices here!

 Even more Fun Things to do in OKC with Kids